SlamChillz/alx-low_level_programming/0x00-hello_world/README.md

 ### 3. Name
 [3-name](./3-name) a script that compiles a C file and creates an executable named cisfun.
+- The C file name will be saved in the variable $CFILE
+### 4. Hello, puts
-- The C file name will be saved in the variable $CFILE [4-puts.c](./4-puts.c) a C program that prints exactly '"Programming is like building a multilingual puzzle', followed by a new line.
+[4-puts.c](./4-puts.c) a C program that prints exactly '"Programming is like building a multilingual puzzle', followed by a new line.
 - Use the function puts
 - You are not allowed to use printf
 - Your program should end with the value 0
+### 5. Hello, printf
+[5-printf.c](./5-printf.c) a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+- Use the function printf
+- You are not allowed to use the function puts
+- Your program should return 0
+- Your program should compile without warning when using the -Wall gcc option